Stickkan/summer_course_ai_rt/docs/Overview.md

 ## model_trainer:
 - Loads in data from .csv-files
-- Reshapes data
+- Uses `data_shaper` for reshaping input data
 - Trains model
 - Saves model and .toml-file used for configuration
-  * The toml-file is considered the single source of truth!
+  * The toml-file is considered the single source of truth
+- Uses `ModelConfig` for model/training parameters

  ## pre_processor
 - Receives raw data input (e.g., from sensors or files)